Keppel Land to divest Keppel Bay Tower to Keppel Reit at $657.2m valuation

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Following the divestment, Keppel Land, which is the property arm of Keppel Corporation, will continue to be the property manager of Keppel Bay Tower.
+The initial net property income yield is estimated to be 4 per cent, taking into account rental support.

-"Through Keppel Land's interest in Keppel Reit, Keppel Land will continue to enjoy the rental income and potential capital value appreciation of Keppel Bay Tower, as well as benefit from the growth of the Reit."
+Following the divestment, Keppel Land, which is the property arm of Keppel Corporation and sponsor of Keppel Reit, will continue to be the property manager of Keppel Bay Tower.

-Keppel Bay Tower is a Grade A office building located in the Keppel Bay waterfront precinct in the HarbourFront area in Singapore.
+Keppel Bay Tower is a Grade A office building located near HarbourFront MRT station.
 It has a total net lettable area of about 386,600 square feet, and comprises an 18-storey tower block as well as a six-storey podium block.
 As at end-September 2020, committed occupancy stood at 99.2 per cent.

-As the acquisition is an interested party transaction, it will be subject to the approval of Keppel Reit unitholders at an extraordinary general meeting which is expected to be held in Q1 2021.
-Upon approval, the acquisition is expected to be completed in Q2 2021.
+As the acquisition is an interested party transaction, it will be subject to the approval of Keppel Reit unitholders at an extraordinary general meeting which is expected to be held in the first quarter of 2021.
+The target completion is in the second quarter of 2021.

-In a separate exchange filing on Wednesday, Keppel Corp said Keppel Offshore & Marine (Keppel O&M) has successfully complied with its obligations under the US Deferred Prosecution Agreement (DPA) entered into with the US Department of Justice in December 2017 and the DPA has accordingly concluded.
+In a second exchange filing on Wednesday, Keppel Corp said Keppel Offshore & Marine (Keppel O&M) has successfully complied with its obligations under the Deferred Prosecution Agreement (DPA) entered into with the US Department of Justice in December 2017 and the DPA has accordingly concluded.

 This was in relation to a global resolution with criminal authorities in the US, Brazil and Singapore in connection to corrupt payments made by a former agent in Brazil.